oracle/weblogic-deploy-tooling/documentation/1.9/content/samples/use_cases.md

  ### Administration Server Configuration

- The Create Domain Tool allows you to configure the Administration Server using a domain model.
+ The Create Domain Tool lets you configure the Administration Server using a domain model.
 These examples show how some common configurations can be represented in the model.

  #### Using the Default Administration Server Configuration